 Don’t Forget the Perennials

 For a pot that offers maximum color and texture, don’t rely on annuals alone.
-Choose a perennial or perennial grass hardy to zone 4, and it’s likely to make it through the entire winter in your container.
+Choose a perennial or perennial grass hardy to two zones colder than your own, and it’s likely to make it through the entire winter in your container.
 You can plant it in the garden next spring.
+Here in zone 6 Indianapolis, we choose perennials hardy to zone 4 for container use.

 We’re particular fans of coral bells (Heuchera spp.).
 From lime green to bronze to dark purple, coral bells come in a range of colors that can lighten up a fall pot—even one in part shade.
 For a plant with even longer interest, check out Helleborus spp.
 These shade-loving, evergreen perennials actually bloom in winter!